BombasticBomb/Drone-With-Custom-Flight-Controller/README.md

 |   | 5            | → | ESC3    |
 |   | 6            | → | ESC4    |

+Note: Brushless motors need Electronic Speed Controllers (ESCs) to operate.
+The ESC's themselves are part of the wiring diagram and are powered by the Arduino.
+It is crucial to note the motors themselves, and the Arduino also gets power from the main battery.
+The reason this configuration was required is that the Arduino converts the 11.1V on the 3S battery to 5V and supplies it to the other electronics.

 ## 📦 Bill of Materials